aidancch/Onjudo/README.md

 ## Accomplishments

-1. As first years in our first hackathon, we didn't think we would get as far as we did and make something that looked nice.
+1. As first years in our first hackathon, we didn't think we would get as far as we did.
+2. Without much experience with front-end development, we are proud to be able to pull off the clean and readable interface with integration of many features like Google Maps API.

 ## What We Learned